micintron/computer_vission_OCR/README.txt

 Document and Materials AI/ML Computer Vision Processor - NLP Extension

-This project will be an Extension of the original CI challenge for Computer vision and OPEN CV.
+This project will be for Computer vision and OPEN CV.
 Our new objectives are to gather data from new form of id - Drivers license, summarize - text extracted with BERT and OpenCV, classify text being extracted - using basic classification like Sentiment Analysis, update old angular UI in with a brand new react UI, create auto documentation with Sphinx and show template with Sphinx that can be used for any project for easy integration.

-Business Value
+Project Value

 - Further enhanced Automated documentation processing from images